nci/gsky/install/README.md

 - Short Instructions
 	- Build a Virtual Machine
 	- Build the GSKY environment
+	- Create the configuration file(s)
+	- Run and test the GSKY server
 - Detailed Instructions
 	- Build a Virtual Machine
 	- Create an SSH key pair
 	- Build the GSKY environment
+	- Create the configuration file(s)
+	- Run and test the GSKY server
 - Components and Commands
 	- sudo -i
 	- build_all.sh